 The good folks at The Scratching Post Cat Rescue ultimately handle all of the adoption arrangements for our foster cats, so hopeful applicants will liaise directly with them.
 We set the ball rolling with our announcement as we prompt people to contact the shelter to log their interest, but we do not make the final decisions.
 The shelter requires a donation of £80 per cat (irrespective of their age or breed) as part of this process, none of which goes to Lady Dinah's.
 It usually costs the charity approximately £300 to rescue a cat, so this donation goes towards those costs.

 When it comes to re-homing one of our permanent residents, our cat carers make the final decisions.
 These cats will have lived at the Emporium for longer, and we will only consider re-homing them if their behaviour indicates that they would be happier in a new environment.
 It's of pivotal importance to us that our cats are thriving in the home we've made for them, so we constantly monitor their moods and health.
 For example, a cat who has always been happy to play and share with their adoptive siblings may become testy or withdrawn, which could signify that they'd like to retire from the hustle and bustle of life as a famous café cat!
 When it becomes clear that such a cat is ready to leave the Emporium, we announce it via our social media channels and e-newsletter.
-This announcement is accompanied by a link to an adoption questionnaire devised by our cat carers, who screen every application before contacting the most suitable candidates.
+This announcement is accompanied by a link to an adoption questionnaire devised by our cat carers, who screen every application before contacting the most suitable candidate.

-Cats Currently Available For Adoption
+Cats Currently Up For Adoption